 What the Test Does

 The eosinophil count measures the amount of eosinophils in your blood.
 They’re a kind of white blood cell that helps fight disease.
-They’re made in your bone marrow and then travel to different tissues.
-They do two important things in your immune system: fight off infections and boost inflammation, which can help you fight off a disease.
+The exact role of eosinophils in your body isn't clear, but they're usually associated with allergic diseases and certain infections.
+They're made in your bone marrow and then travel to different tissues.

-If you have too many eosinophils in your body for a long time, it’s called eosinophilia, and it can cause chronic inflammation.
-This can damage tissue and lead to things like eosinophilic esophagitis (a disorder in your esophagus) or eosinophilic colitis (in your large intestine).
+The key is for eosinophils to do their job and then go away.
+But if instead you have too many eosinophils in your body for a long time, doctors call this eosinophilia, and it can cause chronic inflammation.
+This can damage tissues.
+Conditions where there are too many eosinophils are in the body include eosinophilic esophagitis (a disorder in your esophagus) or eosinophilic colitis (in your large intestine).
 Eosinophilic disorders also can happen in your stomach, small intestine, blood, or other organs.
+Sometimes, a biopsy will show that you have a high amount of eosinophils in your tissues, but you might not have a high amount in your blood.

 How the Test Is Done

 If your doctor wants an absolute eosinophil count, you’ll need a blood test.
-During the test, a needle will be put into your vein and blood will be taken out.
+During the test, a health care worker will put a needle into one of your veins and take out some blood.